MicrosoftDocs/azure-docs/articles/communication-services/tutorials/call-readiness/call-readiness-tutorial-part-2-requesting-device-access.md

 In this component we'll display different prompts to the user based on the device permission state:

 - If the device permission state is unknown, we'll display a prompt to the user informing them we're checking for device permissions.
-- If we are requesting permissions, we'll display a prompt to the user encouraging them to accept the permissions request.
+- If we're requesting permissions, we'll display a prompt to the user encouraging them to accept the permissions request.
 - If the permissions are denied, we'll display a prompt to the user informing them that they've denied permissions, and that they'll need to grant permissions to continue.

 `CallReadinessCheckComponent`